 Substances can also be taken up through the skin, for example through drug patches.
 The skin, therefore, is another gate though which nanoparticles may enter.

-More than ten years ago the European research project NANODERM has investigated these issues comprehensively and has analysed nanostructured titanium dioxide and zinc oxide that are contained in many sun creams as a protection against carcinogenic UV light.
+More than ten years ago the European research project NANODERM has investigated these issues comprehensively and has analysed nanostructured titanium dioxide and zinc oxide that are used in many suncreen products as inorganic (also called mineral) UV-blockers.
+The two oxides as well as the organic UV-blockers MBBT and TBPT, which are present as nanoparticles, are incorporated in the sunscreen as protection against carcinogenic UV light.
 The project NANODERM but many follow-up projects too have shown that in spite of the smallness of the particles or agglomerates, the skin is a very good barrier that leaves no particles/agglomerates through to the deeper layers.
 Since the skin is covered with up to twelve layers of dead corneal cells, no living cells can come into contact with the nanostructured particles.

 For further information, see Body Barriers: “Nanoparticles and the Skin”